BIO

 Felix Mildenberger has been Principal Guest Conductor of the Filarmonica Teatro Regio di Torino since 2021.
 A continued scholarship holder of the Dirigentenforum, in 2021 he was added by the Deutscher Musikrat to the so-called “Maestros of Tomorrow”– a list of artists having proven long-standing artistic quality.
 A year before, he was the first conductor to receive the "Prix Young Artist of the Year" at the Festival der Nationen.

-Felix Mildenberger works with many orchestras on a national and international level.
-These include the London Symphony Orchestra, Orchestre National de France, Tonhalle-Orchester Zürich, Royal Concertgebouw Orchestra, DSO Berlin, NDR Radiophilharmonie Hannover, Konzerthausorchester Berlin, Deutsche Kammerphilharmonie Bremen, Staatskapelle Weimar, Brandenburgisches Staatsorchester Frankfurt/Oder, Bremer Philharmoniker, Ensemble Modern, Orchestre National du Capitole de Toulouse, Orchestre National de Lille, Nagoya Philharmonic and others.
+Praised for his ‘refined technique and clear ideas’, Felix Mildenberger already works with notable orchestras, such as the Royal Concertgebouw Orchestra, DSO Berlin, London Symphony Orchestra, Orchestre National de France, Tonhalle-Orchester Zürich, hr-Sinfonieorchester, Dresdner Philharmonie, NDR Radiophilharmonie Hannover, Konzerthausorchester Berlin, Deutsche Kammerphilharmonie Bremen, Staatskapelle Weimar, Brandenburgisches Staatsorchester Frankfurt, Bremer Philharmoniker, Nordwestdeutsche Philharmonie Herford, Dortmunder Philharmoniker, Ensemble Modern, Sinfonieorchester Basel, Camerata Salzburg, Belgrade Philharmonic, Orquesta Sinfonica de Tenerife, Orchestre National de Lille, Nagoya Philharmonic and others.
 He has collaborated with soloists such as Julia Fischer, Lucas und Arthur Jussen, Sabine Meyer, Nils Mönkemeyer, Daniel Lozakovich, James Ehnes and Alexej Gerassimez.

 I have known Felix for many years now and I’m proud to see how he has developed his talent.